hashicorp/nomad/website/source/docs/jobspec/json.html.md

 attributes:

 * `Count` - Specifies the number of the task groups that should be running.
-Must be positive, defaults to one.
+Must be non-negative, defaults to one.

 * `Constraints` - This is a list of `Constraint` objects.
 See the constraint reference for more details.